AnnaPrattt/evilconfig/README.md

 ### Logging
 This logging module is optional and can be run with the `--log` flag. <br>

 This program is suppossed to be as quiet as possible.
 By default, no logging is printed on your screen terminal.
 When the `--log` flag is enacted, logging is written to a local file `configs.txt` without writing anything to your terminal screen.
+Logging only prints to your terminal screen if an error ocurred while trying to write to the log file.

 Only the help menu in the `--help` option prints text to your terminal screen.